 Perfectly ripe pears have a juicy texture and delicately floral flavor that’s a hallmark of autumn.
 They’re also incredibly versatile; pears are delicious raw, roasted and simmered, and can be paired with pork for a savory course or baked into a beautiful tart.
 Read on for some of our best tips on choosing and prepping pears, plus delicious ways to prepare them from the Williams-Sonoma Test Kitchen.

-Look for: Look for smooth, unblemished fruits with their stems still attached.
+Look for smooth, unblemished fruits with their stems still attached.
 They should be fragrant and just beginning to soften near the stem.
 Leave them at room temperature to soften and sweeten; they’re ready to eat when they wrinkle a little at the stem end and are slightly soft at the blossom end.
-They can be refrigerated in plastic bags for 3 to 5 days, depending on their degree of ripeness, but for the best flavor, be sure to bring them back to room temperature before eating.
+They can be refrigerated in plastic bags for 3-5 days, depending on their degree of ripeness, but for the best flavor, be sure to bring them back to room temperature before eating.

 Flatbread with Pears and Prosciutto: Brush pizza dough with olive oil.
 Top with pear slices, caramelized onions and crumbled goat cheese.
 Bake on a pizza stone at 500ºF until crust is crispy underneath, 6 to 8 minutes.
 Top with strips of prosciutto and sprinkle arugula in the center; drizzle with olive oil.

 Pears Poached in Riesling: In a large saucepan, combine 1 bottle Riesling and 1 cup sugar.
 Place 4 peeled, cored pears upright in the pan.
 Add enough water to cover pears; top pan with a parchment-paper round and a plate to weigh the pears down.
 Simmer until pears are tender, 15 to 20 minutes.
 Serve with vanilla ice cream or Greek yogurt drizzled with honey.